Taxation of asset transfers

 In a transfer of real estate, asset transfer tax equals 3% of the purchase price or the value of other contribution.

 In a transfer of securities, asset transfer tax equals 1.5% of the purchase price or the value of another contribution.
-Other contributions include payments made by the purchaser to a third party or obligations of performance that are a condition of the transfer agreement and benefit the seller.
+Other contributions include such payments made by the purchaser to a third party or such obligations of performance assumed by the purchaser towards the seller or a third party that are a condition of the transfer agreement if such payment or assumption of obligations of performance benefit the seller.

 In the transfer of shares in housing companies and other real estate companies, the tax equals 1.5% of the contribution.
 The contribution also includes the share-specific portion of the debt belonging to the company, meaning that the tax is paid on the selling price plus the portion of the debt.
-During construction or earlier, the contribution includes the share-specific portion of all of the debts belonging to the company at the time when the construction is finished, or the time of the transfer of ownership if it occurs before the construction is finished and the property is commissioned.
+During construction or earlier, the contribution includes the share-specific portion of all the debts belonging to the company at the time of completion of the construction, or the time of the transfer of ownership if it occurs before the construction is completed and the property is commissioned.

-With certain conditions, acquisition of quoted securities through the stock exchange or multilateral trading facilities is exempt from asset transfer tax.
+With certain conditions, acquisitions of quoted securities on a regulated market or multilateral trading facilities are exempt from asset transfer tax.